DAY TWO | WEDNESDAY 26 FEBRUARY 2025

 TRACK 2: UPGRADING PLATFORM CAPABILITIES WITH ADVANCED SENSORS & WEAPONS

 Chaired By: Rear Admiral (Ret.)
-Matt Briers, Former Director Carrier Strike, UK Ministry of Defence
+Matt Briers CBE, Former Director Carrier Strike, UK Ministry of Defence

 Commodore Matt Royals - Commander Fleet Air Arm, Royal Australian Navy